-No videos for Core `Ukulele Chords, Traditional and Contemporary Triads at this time.
-Filming a lot of videos for various lessons, songs and books.
+Related Songs for Core `Ukulele Chords, Traditional and Contemporary Triads at this time.

 FREE Bronze Plan - A limited selection of basic lessons ( currently over 140 ) and 100+ songs for ukulele as well as basic general music reference material — Completely FREE — Simply Register/Signup to access associated lessons, books, songs and their related assets.

 Forever Premium Gold Plan - The Forever/Gold Premium Plan gives you access to ALL lessons, downloads, songs, play-along jam tracks, videos, email access to Curt, resources and related assets.
 As well as ALL books by Curt Sheller as FREE downloads.
 Pretty much everything on the site and NEVER worry about a subscription or surprise payment due.
 And from of the que for responding to any questions.

 NOTE: Each higher membership level includes ALL the benefits of the lower membership levels.

 The Private Lesson Plans include all the benefits of a Premium Access Plans as long as you remain a student on on the schedule.